Payment and billing questions

 If you will not be able to submit your payment on time, please submit a payment agreement request prior to your payment due date.

-Once a late charge is applied to an account, HFS will notify you that your Husky Card Account and dining account will be suspended.
+Once a late charge is applied to an account, HFS will notify you that your Husky Card Account and dining plan will be suspended.
 These accounts will then be shut off and inaccessible until your balance is paid in full.

 If your outstanding balance is not paid after your Husky Card is turned off, HFS will proceed with the financial termination of your housing agreement and require that you move out.